 If you do not agree with or are not comfortable with any aspect of this statement, your only remedy is not to send your CV over and to discontinue using Keywords Studios.
 Your continued use of any part of our site following notification or posting of such changes will constitute your acceptance of those changes.

 - Personal Data Protection System

 The Company shall assign managers to oversee the protection and management of personal data.
 Roles and responsibilities regarding personal data will be clearly defined for all employees.
 Employees will receive guidance on best procedures when handling personal data.

 - Protection of Personal Data

 In order to ensure the security of personal data, The Company shall implement and oversee security measures necessary for prevention of leakage, loss or damage of personal data.
-Should any the handling of any personal data be outsourced to a third party, an agreement with that third party requiring the protection of personal data will be created.
+Should the handling of any personal data be outsourced to a third party, an agreement with that third party requiring the protection of personal data will be created.
 The Company will provide instructions and supervision to the third party regarding the correct handling of personal data.

 - Continuous Improvements to the Personal Data Protection Policy

-The Company shall continuously review and look for improvements in its Personal Data Protection Policy to match with changes in business, social, legal or IT environments.
+The Company shall continuously review and look for improvements in its Personal Data Protection Policy to match changes in business, social, legal or IT environments.

 - Legal Compliance